guardian/service-catalogue/packages/cdk/lib/cloudquery/allow-list-tables/README.md

 an allow list approach, where we explicitly list the tables we want to collect.

 ### Tables we have chosen not to collect early on
-The skipTables array includes tables we are skipping because they are slow and or uninteresting to us.
+The skipTables array includes tables we are skipping because they are slow and/or of little value to us.